qoherent/ria-hub-docs/docs/content/.Installation/database-preparation.en-us.md

     FLUSH PRIVILEGES;
     ```

-    Replace database user name, password, and Gitea instance domain as appropriate.
+    Replace database user name, password, and RIA Hub instance domain as appropriate.

-6. Make sure that the CA certificate chain required to validate the database server certificate is on the system certificate store of both the database and Gitea servers.
+6. Make sure that the CA certificate chain required to validate the database server certificate is on the system certificate store of both the database and RIA Hub servers.
 Consult your system documentation for instructions on adding a CA certificate to the certificate store.

-7. On the server running Gitea, test connection to the database:
+7. On the server running RIA Hub, test connection to the database:

     ```
     mysql -u gitea -h example.db -p --ssl